siruguri/os_twitter_client/README.md

 ## Using this thing

+First things first: let's get your Twitter account setup

 * Click on "Input handle" at the top - we'll call this the _dashboard_
+* Focus on the first row of green buttons for now.
 * Click Get Bio
 * In the drop down menu, click on Profile, and check it all looks a-ok.
 * Go back to the dashboard, and click on Get Your Older Tweets
 * Go to `http://localhost:5000/document_analyses/task_page`
 * Click that first button - "Compute Document Universe"
 * Go back to the profile now, it should have a bunch of awesome stats!

+Now, let's see whom you are following, and what they are up to:

+* In the dashboard, click on "Refresh whom you follow."
+Pro tip: this is correct grammar, and your open source Twitter client is therefore doing more than freeing you from Twitter's client shackles, it is helping you sound more edumacated!
+* You might have to wait a few seconds - then, refresh the dashboard.
+* Beneath the green buttons, it'll now list your number of friends, and say they don't have Tweets.
+Click on "Process them!"
+* You should now see lots of jobs show up in your Sidekiq dashboard (path: `/sidekiq_ui/busy`)
+* In the drop down menu, click on "Feed".
+Read to your heart's content!

 ## Deploying